Slavery in India: Mughal Empire (16th to 19th century)

 The export of slaves from India was limited to debt defaulters and rebels against the Mughal Empire.
-The Ghakkars of Punjab acted as intermediaries for such slave for trade to Central Asian buyers.
+The Gakhars of Punjab acted as intermediaries for such slave for trade to Central Asian buyers.

 Fatawa-i Alamgiri

 The Fatawa-e-Alamgiri (also known as the Fatawa-i-Hindiya and Fatawa-i Hindiyya) was sponsored by Aurangzeb in the late 17th century.
 It compiled the law for the Mughal Empire, and involved years of effort by 500 Muslim scholars from South Asia, Iraq and Saudi Arabia.
-The thirty volumes on Hanafi-based sharia law for the Empire was influential during and after Auruangzeb's rule, and it included many chapters and laws on slavery and slaves in India.
+The thirty volumes on Hanafi-based sharia law for the Empire was influential during and after Aurangzeb's rule, and it included many chapters and laws on slavery and slaves in India.